Emirate of Asir: World War I

 Following the outbreak of World War I, the British sought to recruit Arab allies, especially in the Arabian Peninsula, where the Ottoman-allied Kingdom of Yemen was considered a threat to the British Aden Protectorate.
 The British found Muhammad ibn Ali al-Idrisi a willing ally, since he had been at war with the Ottomans for 7 years.
-(Note: from 1907-1914) In April 1915, the British political resident at Aden, D. G. L. Shaw, had signed a "Treaty of Friendship and Goodwill," making al-Idrisi the first Arab leader to join the British against the Ottomans.
+(Note: from 1907 to 1914) In April 1915, the British political resident at Aden, D. G. L. Shaw, had signed a "Treaty of Friendship and Goodwill," making al-Idrisi the first Arab leader to join the British against the Ottomans.
 The treaty, being the only known document to recognize al-Idrisi's rule over Asir, made the Emirate of Asir a state independent from Ottoman rule under the guarantee of the British Government.

-With the British supply of weapons, the Idrisids had honored the treaty and engaged in Guerrilla warfare with the Ottoman garrison all over the region of Asir.
+With the British supply of weapons, the Idrisids had honored the treaty and engaged in guerrilla warfare with the Ottoman garrison all over the region of Asir.
 In 1915, the Idrisids had captured the oil-rich Farasan Islands archipelago from the Ottomans, which the British had recognized, as a part of another treaty signed in 1917, as "part and parcel of the Idrisi's domain, in which his independence is assured."

 After the signing of the Armistice of Mudros on 30 October 1918, the Arabian Peninsula became open for inter-Arab rivalry, and Britain was unable to honor the treaties it signed during the war.
 In 1919, the British, who were in occupation of Al Luḩayyah, Hodeidah, and the Island of Kamaran, handed Al Luḩayyah over to the Emirate of Asir as part of the Anglo-Idrisi treaty signed after the war, and in 1921, they handed over Hodeidah.
 By handing over Hodeidah to the Idrisids, the state had reached its widest borders.